 Indaver rigorously guards the environmental safety of its landfills.
 An electronic leak-detection system checks whether the soil is sufficiently protected against infiltration of waste.
 Indaver ensures that there are sufficient financial reserves for the final capping and for aftercare when the landfill site is no longer in use.

-The Hooge Maey landfill site in Antwerp directs all its efforts to the energy valorization of the landfill gas.
+The Hooge Maey landfill site in Antwerp directs all its efforts to the energy valorisation of the landfill gas.
 Since 2004, biogas has been recovered from bio-organic residual waste at the Hooge Maey facility.
 Four engines generate energy for approx. 4,800 households.

 Indaver handles space economically and sustainably.
-Indaver needs additional landfilling capacity, however the Flemish region does not allow for it, therefore Indaver identified an innovative solution.
+Indaver needs additional landfilling capacity, however, the Flemish region does not allow for it, therefore Indaver identified an innovative solution.
 The lowland that lays between the 3 landfills (landfill category 1 Antwerp, the landfill of the Hooge Maey and the landfill of the dewatering project Amoras) was converted into a new landfill and named ‘the 3 valleys’.